i3-Market-V3-Public-Repository/SP3-SCGBSSW-I3mWalletMonorepo/README.md

   /**
    * Using the Smart Contract Manager / Secure Data Access, a consumer and a provider would have agreed a Data Exchange Agreement
    */
-  const dataExchangeAgreement: nonRepudiationProtocol.DataExchangeAgreement = {
+  const dataExchangeAgreement: nonRepudiationLibrary.DataExchangeAgreement = {
     // Public key of the origin (data provider) for verifying the proofs she/he issues.
 It should be providerJwks.publicJwk
     orig: '{"kty":"EC","crv":"P-256","x":"4sxPPpsZomxPmPwDAsqSp94QpZ3iXP8xX4VxWCSCfms","y":"8YI_bvVrKPW63bGAsHgRvwXE6uj3TlnHwoQi9XaEBBE","alg":"ES256"}',
     // Public key of the destination (data consumer)